Last Updated on June 30, 2022 by Christine Kaaloa

-What souvenirs should you buy on your trip to Korea?
+What are cool souvenirs to buy on your trip to Korea?

 A while ago, I wrote a post on my top 5 favorite Korean souvenir gifts and they still hold true to today, with a few additions.
 Korea has a lot of cool things to buy.
 But sometimes it’s hard telling the difference between what’s “Korean” and what’s just “Asian”.
-This post offers a two-part video series about what the best “Korean” souvenirs and gifts to buy when you’re in Korea.
+This post share best things to buy in Korea.

 Tip: Buying DVDs and CDs in Korea isn’t as cheap as you’d think they’d be, but they’re a bit cheaper than the U.S. If you’re buying DVDs or CDs, make sure the DVD is subtitled with your language.
 I usually look on the back for this information.
 It’s marked as Region #1 branding and you’ll see your language mentioned (aka “English subtitles”).
 Here’s a DVD region code table to check which you should get.

 Where to buy Korean Drama & K-pop fan paraphernalia in Seoul:

 I bought my dvds from the places below.
 There’s one seller I used to get dvds from real cheap, even though the site looked sketchy.
 I still took a gamble.